sibvic/mq4-templates/snippets/Streams/Interfaces/readme.md

 ## IIntStream

-Interface for int stream.
+Interface for integer stream.
 Similar to IStream located in the directory above, but returns int

+## IBoolStream

+Interface for boolean stream.
+Similar to IStream located in the directory above, but returns bool